K4pp8/wp-composer-kit/README.md

 Docker Compose to easily run WordPress.

 I was tired to use things like Xamp or Mamp.
-They are grate but a have the ablity to broke this thinks for unknown reason.
+They are grate but I have the ablity to broke this thinks for unknown reason.

-This starter kit incude the last version of wordpress and phpmyadmin.
-Because i am lazy su use thing like sequelpro.
+This starter kit incude the last version of wordpress and phpmyadmin because I am lazy su use thing like sequelpro.

 ## How to run